Hi. I’m Jonathan.

 Jonathan maintains professional membership in the American Guild of Organists, Texas Music Educators Association, Texas Choral Directors Association, and The Hymn Society in the United States and Canada.
 Committed to gender equality in church, home, and society, Jonathan is a member of Christians for Biblical Equality, and with his wife, was published in the Spring 2012 edition of Mutuality magazine.

 Jonathan lives in the Houston area with his wife Kelsey, who is a mental health therapist, their adorable son and daughter, and a beautiful apricot miniature poodle.
-In his spare time, he enjoys baseball, visiting churches, the Houston Symphony, and teaching Sesame Street and Mister Rogers songs to his son.
+In his spare time, he enjoys baseball, visiting churches, the Houston Symphony, and teaching hymns and Mister Rogers songs to his son.

 Jonathan can be reached at firstname.lastname@example.org